nmachine-io/doc-site/docs/concepts/state-concept.md

 sidebar_position: 3
 ---

-# State: the Master ConfigMap
+# State in the KAMA: the Master ConfigMap

 When the NMachine client installs an application for a user (e.g creates _an_ NMachine), it begins by creating a `ConfigMap` called `master` in the application's